carnivuth/toolbox/readme.md

 ### Native installation

-toolbox can be installed in a fully setup configuration with neovim in an archlinux box
+Native installation can be performed in an archlinux box as follows

 ```bash
 git clone https://github.com/carnivuth/toolbox